floh04/fokus/README.md

 # fokus

-Website-Blocker auf Systemebene für Linux.
-Sperrt Domains über `/etc/hosts` und friert die Datei anschließend ein — unabhängig von Browser, VPN oder Browser-Extensions.
+A system-level website blocker for Linux.
+Blocks domains via `/etc/hosts` and freezes the file afterwards — independent of browser, VPN, or browser extensions.

-Kompatibel mit **ext4** und **btrfs**, getestet auf Arch-basierten Distributionen und Fedora.
+Compatible with **ext4** and **btrfs**, tested on Arch-based distributions and Fedora.

-## Voraussetzungen
+## Requirements

-- Linux mit bash
+- Linux with bash
-- `sudo`-Rechte
+- `sudo` privileges
-- `e2fsprogs` für `chattr` (nur bei ext4 — auf den meisten Systemen vorinstalliert)
+- `e2fsprogs` for `chattr` (ext4 only — pre-installed on most systems)

 ## Installation